-This course provides the firefighter candidate/recruit with basic knowledge and skills to perform various fire ground operations as a firefighter on emergency scenes.
+This course will provide the student with basic knowledge of where and how the fire service originated from the colonial periods to present day firefighting operations.
+The student will learn basic roles and responsibilities of a firefighter, how firefighters have to abide by and work from standard operating procedures and guidelines, and how the chain of command works and their position within it.
+The student will be provided the knowledge on how to communicate within the fire service; whether it be with the fire station or on the fire ground.
+The course provides the firefighter candidate/recruit with the basic knowledge and skills to perform various fire ground operations as a firefighter on emergency scenes.
 The candidate/recruit will learn about safety during all phases of a firefighters career, the personal protective equipment that is required for training and every emergency response, and how to properly don it for use and doff it after use.
 The candidate/recruit will learn about the dynamics of fire through fire behavior and how to extinguish the different phases of fires with either portable fire extinguishers or through fire suppression attacks and techniques.
-The candidate/recruit will also learn the three tactical priorities of Life Safety, Incident Stabilization, and Property Conservation that have to be achieved on every fireground.
-Basic knowledge and skills will be provided to the candidate/recruit so they can achieve the tactical priorities through various fireground operations such as: response & size- up, forcible entry, ladders, search & rescue, ventilation, water supply, fire hose, fire nozzles, fire streams, salvage, and overhaul.
-Upon completion of this course the student emergency responder candidate/recruit will have the basic skills and knowledge to be able to obtain a certificate of completion or become certified through the appropriate governing agency for the following: 1.
-Module I This course meets the requirements NFPA 1001 Standard for Fire Fighter Professional Qualifications and all other state, local, and provincial occupational health and safety regulatory requirements.
+The candidate/recruit will also learn the three tactical priorities of Life Safety, Incident Stabilization, and property Conservation that have to be achieved on every fireground.
+Basic knoweldge and skills will be provided to the candidate/recruit so that they can achieve the tactical priorities through various fireground operations such as: response & size-up, forcible entry, ladders, search and rescue, ventilation, water supply, fire hose, fire nozzles, fire streams, salvage, and the basic skills and knowledge to be able to obtain a certificate of completion or become certified through the appropriate governing agency for the following: 1.
+Module I This course meets the requirements NFPA 1001 Standard for fire Fighter Professional Qualifications and all other state, local, and provincial occupational health and safety regulatory requirements.